-$notify_action$ (parsed: tale.base.ParseResult, actor: tale.base.Living) \rightarrow None
+$notify\action$ (parsed: tale.base.ParseResult, actor: tale.base.Living) $\rightarrow$ None return # avoid reacting to ourselves, or reacting to verbs we already

 Notify the location, the items in it, and the livings in it, of an action performed by someone.
 This can be any verb, command, soul emote, custom verb.
 Uncompleted actions (error, or ActionRefused) are ignored.

-Custom verbs are notified however, even if they were already handled by handle_verb!
+Custom verbs are notified however, even if they were already handled by handle\verb!
 It's good practice to first do a check like this: